Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Results

 \subsubsection{Effectiveness of Agentic FP Filtering}

-We evaluate the efficacy of LLM-based agents in filtering SAST FP instances.
-Using the union of SAST alerts as the candidate pool, the baseline FP detection rate on non-vulnerable code is $98.3\%$, where $1,303$ out of $1,325$ instances are flagged as positive by at least one tool.
+We evaluate LLM agents on the union of SAST alerts, where at least one tool flags $1,303$ of $1,325$ non-vulnerable instances, yielding a 98.3\% baseline FP rate.
 Table~\ref{tab:r1_fp_reduction_performance} reports the remaining FPR after agent verification.
 Among all configurations, \textsc{SWE-agent} paired with Claude Sonnet 4 achieves the highest filtering performance.
 This setup reduces the remaining FPR to $6.3\%$, representing a $92.1\%$ reduction from the original rate.
 This performance exceeds that of \textsc{OpenHands} at $14.9\%$ and \textsc{Aider} at $14.3\%$.
 When using GPT-5, \textsc{SWE-agent} remains the top-performing agent with a $14.1\%$ FPR, though the performance gap among frameworks decreases.
 For DeepSeek Chat, agent performance ranges between $13.1\%$ and $15.8\%$, suggesting that increased complexity in agentic loops does not consistently result in improved filtering.

-Overall, the performance gain from an agentic workflow is highly dependent on the backbone model.
+Overall gains are strongly backbone-dependent.
 For Claude Sonnet 4, \textsc{SWE-agent} reduces the remaining FPR from $23.0\%$ with vanilla prompting to $6.3\%$, demonstrating a clear advantage for iterative logic.
 For GPT-5, \textsc{SWE-agent} also improves upon the vanilla baseline, reducing the FPR from $20.4\%$ to $14.1\%$.
 In contrast, DeepSeek Chat shows no consistent improvement from an agentic workflow; the vanilla baseline already achieves a low remaining FPR of $11.2\%$, while its agentic counterparts yield comparable or higher residual error rates.